Merino wool shrunk – what to do? Practical tips for rescuing and caring for your merino clothing

 • Spinning at high speed

-• Tumble dryer or heater
+• Drying in the dryer or on the heater

 Merino wool shrunk – what to do?
 Step-by-step guide